This Double Chocolate Cookie is perfect for meeting the desire for chocolate and is also one of our new favorite Christmas cookies.

-I prefer small cookies.
-It’s a technique for preventing weight gain 🙂 The original recipe makes 2 dozen large cookies.
+I prefer small 1-2 bite cookies.
+The original recipe makes 2 dozen large cookies.
 I changed this to 4 dozen small cookies.
 I also use the microwave for melting the chocolate instead of a double boiler.

 1/2 cup all-purpose flour